typegoose/mongodb-memory-server/docs/api/classes/mongo-memory-server.md

 Typings: `protected async getNewPort(port?: number): Promise<number>`

-Finds an new non-locked port
+Finds an new non-locked port, uses `port` if available or as a starting point.

 ### getStartOptions